-The price at which the Shares may be issued may, at the discretion of the Manager, include as an addition to the Subscription Price a further amount it considers represents an appropriate allowance for extraordinary transactional fees or expenses, including stamp duty, other taxes, brokerage, bank charges, transfer fees and registration fees, which would be incurred by the relevant Sub-Fund in investing a sum equal to the application monies and issuing the relevant Shares or the remittance of money to the Custodian.
+Where specified in the relevant Appendix, the price at which the Shares may be issued may, at the discretion of the Manager, include as an addition to the Subscription Price a further amount it considers represents an appropriate allowance for extraordinary transactional fees or expenses, including stamp duty, other taxes, brokerage, bank charges, transfer fees and registration fees, which would be incurred by the relevant Sub-Fund in investing a sum equal to the application monies and issuing the relevant Shares or the remittance of money to the Custodian.
 Any such additional amount will be paid to the Custodian and will form part of the assets of the relevant Sub-Fund.
-Please also refer to the section "Adjustment of Prices" in this Explanatory Memorandum for details.
+Please also refer to the section "Adjustment of Prices" in this Explanatory Memorandum and the relevant Appendix for details.